-The diameter/length of the detachable cable should be decided carefully in accordance with the maximum output current.
+The diameter/length of the detachable cable should be sized to be compatible with the maximum output current.

 The cable assembly voltage drop at 5 V nominal at 500 mA is lower than 125 mV (maximum drop across the power pair, from pin to pin).